Peano Arithmetic and $\mu$MALL: Introduction

 Since we are interested in using \mumall to study \emph{arithmetic}, we use first-order structures to encode natural numbers and fixed points to encode relations among numbers.
-This focus is in contrast to uses of the propositional subset of \mumall as a typing systems (see, for example, \cite{ehrhard21lics}).
+This focus contrasts the uses of the propositional subset of \mumall as a typing system (see, for example, \cite{ehrhard21lics}).
 We shall limit ourselves to using invariants to reason inductively about fixed points instead of employing other methods, such as infinitary proof systems (e.g., \cite{brotherston11jlc}) and cyclic proof systems (e.g., \cite{simpson17fossacs,das19lmcs}).

-Our first step with the analysis of arithmetic starts by demonstrating that functions defined using relational specifications in \mumall can be computed directly from that relational specification using unification and backtracking search (Section~\ref{sec:proof search}).
-We also introduce a new proof system \mlkp that is identical to \mumall except for the addition of weakening and contraction.
-While adding weakening and contraction to MALL provides a natural and well studied proof system for classical logic, the exact nature of \mlkp is not well understood yet.
-In particular, for example, if we denote by \mlk the result of removing the cut-rule from \mlkp, we do not know if \mlk and \mlkp prove the same sequents, and we do not know if the completeness of focusing holds for \mlk.
-In this paper, we show that \mlkp is consistent, that it contains Peano arithmetic (Section~\ref{sec:peano}), and that \mlk has certain conservativity results with respect to \mumall (Section~\ref{sec:la}).
+We begin our analysis of arithmetic by demonstrating that functions defined relationally in \mumall can be directly computed from their specifications using unification and backtracking search (Section~\ref{sec:proof search}).
+We then introduce a new proof system, \mlkp, which extends \mumall with the weakening and contraction rules.
+While the addition of these rules provides a natural foundation for classical logic, the precise nature of \mlkp is not well understood.
+In particular, we do not yet know if \mlk, the cut-free version of \mlkp, is equivalent to \mlkp or if it admits a complete focusing proof system.
+In this paper, we establish the consistency of \mlkp, demonstrate its capacity to encode Peano Arithmetic (Section~\ref{sec:peano}), and prove specific conservativity results of \mlk over \mumall (Section~\ref{sec:la}).